AaltoML/desplat/README.md

 ```
 Then, run the following command:
 ```
-# install COLMAP if there is not on your computer:
-conda install conda-forge::colmap
 python scripts/convert.py -s <location> [--resize] # If not resizing, ImageMagick is not needed

-# an example for on-the-go dataset could be:
-python scripts/convert.py -s ../data/on-the-go/patio
 ```

 </details>